TrueConnectivityLtd/lambda-ecs-tasks/README.md

               - migrate
 ```

+### Configuration Reference

-The following table describes the various properties:
+The following table describes the various properties that you can define in your custom resourc econfiguration:

 | Property               | Description                                                                                                                                                                                                                                                                                                                                                                                          | Required | Default Value |
 |------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|---------------|